rencap12/web103_finalproject_Group_22/README.md

 CodePath WEB103 Final Project

-Designed and developed by: Reneca Capuno
+Designed and developed by: Reneca Capuno, Tanishq Todkar and Tripurashree Mysore Manjunatha

 🔗 Link to deployed app: